ExploreGuest PostVillages Towns and Cities

 Cours Mirabeau History

-The Cours Mirabeau is one of the most popular and lively places in town.
-Originally there were no shops on the street, only the residences of the wealthy.
-Today, both sides are lined, not just with elegant houses but also shops and banks.
+The Cours Mirabeau is one of the town’s most popular and lively places.
+Initially, there were no shops on the street, only the residences of the wealthy.
+Today, both sides are lined with elegant houses, shops, and banks.
 The side that gets the longest hours of direct sunshine is where the cafés and restaurants have set themselves up.
 They line the street from the imposing Rotonde Fountain at the foot of the street to the statue of Roi René at Place Forbin, the top of the Cours.

 Roi Rene Cours Mirabeau Aix-en-Provence